elunna/recipes/entres/pot roast.md

 ute.
 (Onions should be slightly browned.)
 Remove from the pan, add the carrots, repeating the process, until carrots are also browned.
-Add 1 tablespoon of cooking fat, and add the roast to the pan.
+Add 1 tbsp of cooking fat, and add the roast to the pan.
 Sear it for 1 minute on all sides, until browned.
 Follow the rest of the above instructions.